High-frequency asymptotics of the vertex function: diagrammatic parametrization and algorithmic implementation: Implementation

 As observed in Ref.~\onlinecite{Li2016} and detailed in the previous sections, the reducible two-particle vertices $\Phi_r$ play a fundamental role in the correct treatment of the two-particle vertex function $F$, and thus for the solution of the parquet equations.
 The closed set of equations (\ref{eq:parquet_equations}) is solved self-consistently by using the iterative procedure described in the following.
 For this solution of the parquet equations, the fact that the asymptotic functions $\K$ and $\KK$ allow us to determine the vertex functions on the whole frequency domain is essential, as every step of the solution requires translations between the different notations as e.g.~demonstrated in \ceq{parquet_pp}.
 If the vertex functions were known only on a finite frequency grid, these translations would lead to a loss of frequencies with every iteration of the parquet equations.

 The only approximation that enters in the solution of the parquet equations is the choice of the fully irreducible vertex $\Lambda_{\rm 2PI}$.
-In the parquet approximation, it is approximated by its lowest order contribution $\Lambda_{\rm 2PI} \sim U$, while the D$\Gamma$A\cite{Toschi2007,Katanin2009,Li2016} approximates $\Lambda_{\rm 2PI}$ by the local one of the effective impurity model.
+In the parquet approximation, it is approximated by its lowest order contribution $\Lambda_{\rm 2PI} \sim U$, while the D$\Gamma$A\cite{Toschi2007,Katanin2009,Li2016} and QUADRILEX approximate $\Lambda_{\rm 2PI}$ by the local one of the effective impurity model.
 A typical procedure for the solution of the parquet approximation can then be outlined as follows: \begin{enumerate} \item Choose a finite but sufficiently large frequency range $[-\lambda, \lambda]$ for the problem studied \item Initialize $\Sigma$ and the vertex functions $\Phi_r$ to 0, or make some educated guess for their starting values.
-Initialize $F$ and $\Gamma_r$ according to \ceq{FGamm}. \item Calculate the reducible vertex functions $\Phi_r^{kk'q}$ with frequency arguments in the range $[-\lambda, \lambda]$ from the Bethe-Salpeter equations [\ceq{PhiSig} left]. \item Determine the asymptotic functions using
+Initialize $F$ and $\Gamma_r$ according to \ceq{FGamm}. \item Calculate the reducible vertex functions $\Phi_r^{kk'q}$ with frequency arguments in the range $[-\lambda, \lambda]$ from the BSE [\ceq{PhiSig} left]. \item Update the values of the asymptotic functions using

-where the limits are performed numerically using the Bethe-Salpeter equations.
-For an implementation using the scanning procedure outlined in Sec.~\ref{sec:implem}, see Ref. \onlinecite{Li2016}. \item Compute the vertex functions $F^{kk'q}_{r}$ and $\Gamma^{kk'q}_{r}$ using the updated values of $\Phi_{r}^{kk'q}$ [\ceq{FGamm}].
+The above expressions are found by performing the corresponding limits on the BSE [\ceq{PhiSig} left].\footnote{Note that an alternative implementation based on the scanning procedure outlined in Sec.~\ref{sec:implem} was used in Ref.~\onlinecite{Li2016}.} \item Compute the vertex functions $F^{kk'q}_{r}$ and $\Gamma^{kk'q}_{r}$ using the updated values of $\Phi_{r}^{kk'q}$ [\ceq{FGamm}].
 When any of the three frequency arguments of $k, k'$ or $q$ fall outside of the range $[-\lambda, \lambda]$, we approximate

 \item Calculate the self-energy from $F$ through the Schwinger-Dyson equation [\ceq{PhiSig} right]. \item Go back to step 3 and iterate until convergence is achieved. \end{enumerate}

 Let us now consider diagrams (see \cfg{PA2nd} for the $d$-channel) generated in the first iterations of the parquet approximation solution (assuming initial conditions $\Phi_r=0$), and attribute them to the diagrammatic classes I ($\K$), II ($\KK,\KKB$) and III ($\R$).
 After the first iteration the reducible vertex functions $\Phi_{r}^{kk'q}$ read